Grand-Duc/iris-opencti-module/README.md

 From most probably to least probable, here are the future work that could be done on this module:
 ### Short Term
 - Add way more observables types and regex for multi value IoCs (e.g. filename|md5).
-- Properly delete case by removing realationships and observables in OpenCTI.
 - Add observable creation in comparison (in case an OpenCTI observable was deleted but still present in the IRIS case).
 - Add optional configuration to decide is IRIS has priority over OpenCTI on deletion of observables.
 ### Long Term